Turkey holidays

 By taxi: Getting a taxi is one of the easiest ways to get around in Turkey.
 If you’re staying in a popular resort you can often order by app, but hailing one down is also an option if you prefer to pay with cash.
 All vehicles are metered so it’s worth agreeing on a price before you set off.

-By dolmus: For journeys between major tourist destinations and within Turkiye’s cities and larger towns, midibuses and minibuses (AKA dolmuş) are a great way to travel.
+By dolmus: For journeys between major tourist destinations and within Turkey’s cities and larger towns, midibuses and minibuses (AKA dolmuş) are a great way to travel.
 With set routes, minibus passengers can hop on and off as they please – just let the driver know when to stop.
 Replacing dolmus in some destinations like Antalya, the newer midibuses only stop in designated places.

 By car: If you’re travelling independently or want to venture off the beaten path, hiring a car is an easy and reliable way to get from A to B.

 By coach: Those looking to save money on their holidays to Turkey should travel by coach.
 These fast, frequent services cover just about every town and city, so if you want to explore further afield these comfy vehicles are well-equipped for long journeys.
-There are many private operators, but we advise buying your ticket in advance if you’re visiting Turkiye during peak season.
+There are many private operators, but we advise buying your ticket in advance if you’re visiting Turkey during peak season.

 Events in Turkey